Employee learning about what benchmarking is

 Ultimately, the choice of benchmarking type depends on the specific goals and objectives of the organization, as well as the areas of improvement it wants to target.
 Many businesses use a combination of these benchmarking types to gain a comprehensive understanding of their performance and opportunities for enhancement.

-Man looking at white board
+Man looking at white board with benchmark

-11 Purposes and Benefits of Business Benchmarking
+11 Purposes and Benefits of Benchmarking

 Benchmarking in business serves several valuable purposes, helping organizations improve their performance, competitiveness, and decision-making processes.
 Here are some of the primary purposes and benefits of benchmarking: